 R-22 refrigerant also known as Air Conditioner Freon is slowly being phased out in the United States.
-The EPA determined that R-22 refrigerant contains ozone depleting chemicals and began phase out in 2010.
-By 2020 R-22 will no longer be produced nor will it be imported in to the United States.
-The good news is most air conditioning unit manufactures began producing units that use R-410A, a newer refrigerant made without the ozone depleting chemicals in 2010.
+The EPA determined that R-22 refrigerant contains ozone-depleting chemicals and began phase out in 2010.
+By 2020 R-22 will no longer be produced nor will it be imported into the United States.
+The good news is most air conditioning unit manufacturers began producing units that use R-410A, a newer refrigerant made without the ozone-depleting chemicals in 2010.
 So if you have purchased a new unit in the last 7 years your unit most likely runs on R-410A.
 The bad news is before 2010 R-22 was the most commonly used refrigerant.
 This means almost all residential systems purchased before 2010 are made for R-22.
 The new R-410A refrigerant is not interchangeable with R-22.
 What does all this mean exactly?